Federal Programs and Grants

 Other Veterans’ Administration Educational Benefits

-Additional Veterans’ Educational Benefits are available for the dependents and widows of veterans that die of service-related causes.
-Individuals in the Selected Reserve (Chapter 106) and those that contributed to the Veterans Education Assistance Program (VEAP-Chapter 32) also may be eligible for VA educational benefits.
-For additional information regarding Veterans’ Educational Benefits, contact the State of New Jersey Department of Military and Veteran Affairs State Approving Agency.
+There are additional veterans’ educational benefits available for the dependents and widows of veterans who died of service-related causes.
+If you meet the requirements, you may be eligible to apply for the Fry Scholarship and the Edith Nourse Rogers STEM Scholarship.
+Individuals in the Selected Reserve (Chapter 1606) and those who contributed to the Veterans Education Assistance Program (VEAP-Chapter 32) also may be eligible for VA educational benefits.
+For additional information regarding veterans’ educational benefits, contact the Office of Veterans Services at Fairleigh Dickinson University and the U.S. Department of Veterans Affairs, Educational Benefits website.

 Federal Loan Programs